Education

 As an experienced educator, you know how much effort and dedication it takes to provide an effective and enriching learning experience for your students.
 Throughout your years in the classroom, you’ve grown as a professional and mastered many important competencies that could serve you well in a leadership role.
 If you’re eager to shape the culture of your school district for the better, you might be well suited to take on the important superintendent responsibilities one day.

-What is a superintendent?
+What Is a Superintendent?

-To become a successful school superintendent, you must have a proven record of educational leadership, excellent interpersonal skills, a knack for coalition building and the tenacity to tackle complex problems.
+To become a successful school superintendent, you must have a proven record of educational leadership, excellent interpersonal skills, a knack for coalition building, and the tenacity to tackle complex problems.

 There is no “average day” for these educational administrators.
-Superintendent responsibilities will vary depending on the size of the district and the number of students, among other factors.
+Superintendent responsibilities vary depending on the size of the district and the number of students, among other factors.
 Those in small districts might personally manage certain programs or departments, whereas leaders of large school communities must delegate accordingly.

-• Establish and oversee organizational goals, policies and procedures
+• Establish and oversee organizational goals, policies, and procedures

 • Hire and supervise district office staff and principals